 Undergraduate Degree in Animal Science

-- Equine Science Option(ASEQ) emphasizes science and technology combined with practical aspects of management, horsemanship and training.
+The equine science option emphasizes science and technology combined with practical aspects of management, horsemanship and training.
 Graduates of this program will have a firm foundation to meet the growing needs of the equine industry.
 This program is designed to prepare students for employment in equine breeding or nutrition, or managing facilities and land.
 Graduates can also be employed in the allied industries, such as sales, feed, tack, and equipment.
 Students can tailor their program to emphasize science, business, or rangeland ecology and management.
-Learn more...
+Click here to learn more.

-- Animal Science Minor - A minor is a secondary area of academic specialization.
-A minor in Animal Science can serve as an excellent complement to several other majors offered at MSU, and to expand career opportunities.
+Animal Science Minor (Non-Teaching): A secondary area of academic specialization, a minor in Animal Science can serve as an excellent complement to several other majors offered at MSU, as well as expand career opportunities.

-- Genetics Minor - The Genetics minor provides students with a focused experience in microbial, plant, and animal genetics, and allows exploration of areas such as bioinformatics, and molecular, evolutionary, and quantitative genetics.
+Genetics Minor Courses (Non-Teaching): A minor in Genetics provides students with a focused experience in microbial, plant, and animal genetics, and allows exploration of areas such as bioinformatics, and molecular, evolutionary and quantitative genetics.